Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 If your site:

-• Uses few cookies (mainly essential + one analytics)
+• Uses few cookies (mainly essential + one analytics tool)

 • Doesn’t use third-party advertising